Neuengamme concentration camp: Location

 The Neuengamme Concentration Camp Memorial (German: KZ-Gedenkstätte Neuengamme), opened in 2008, is located in Hamburg-Bergedorf at Jean-Dolidier-Weg 75, named for a French activist integral to the creation of the memorial, and renamed from Camp (German: Lager) road.
 At 57 hectares, the Neuengamme Memorial site is one of the largest memorials in Germany.

 The memorial is located southeast of the center of Hamburg-Bergedorf in Hamburg-Neuengamme, halfway in the direction of Zollenspieker.
 Leading to it is the highway A 25, exit Hamburg Curslack or the Bundesstraße (German for "federal highway") 5 via the street Curslacker Heerweg.
 A map of situation and structure is available.

+Exhibitions

+The site has five permanent exhibitions.
+Main texts are provided in German, English, French and Russian.